Tuesday, October 22, 2024

 Fewer cops does not mean less brutality.
 Officers often use force more when they are tired.
 A 2017 study of the Sheriff’s Department in King County, in Washington State, found that if an officer works four additional hours of overtime in a week, the odds that he or she will discharge a firearm the following week rise by 15.2 percent.
 If you have fewer tired officers working longer shifts with more overtime, you will have more incidents.
 And, as Matt Yglesias has argued in Vox, research clearly shows that the presence of more cops leads to less crime, fewer police stops, a reduced likelihood of abuse when stops do occur, and less incarceration.

-Currently she isn't being honest by admitting that all of those Progressive ideas about policing and DeFunding and "Reforming" and the ideas about police and law enforcement being inherently racist were wrong.
+Currently Harris isn't being honest by admitting that all of those Progressive ideas about policing and DeFunding and "Reforming" and the ideas about police and law enforcement being inherently racist were wrong.
 Instead, she has left it as the police being the problem.

 Police don't need "reforming."

-To protect all of us, and minorities and low income folks especially, we don't need to "reform" the police (which is basically "reform them so they aren't so racist and "unnecessarily brutal"").
+To protect all of us, and minorities and low income folks especially, we don't need to "reform" the police (which is basically "reform them so they aren't so racist and unnecessarily brutal").
 Instead, Progressives need to be called out for their non-scientific accusations and about how it is that they, themselves, not police, who have destroyed policing in America.
 It is they themselves who have caused the good ones to get out of the profession, and are discouraging future good ones from applying.
 And it is they, themselves, who are responsible for the police shortages that seem to have no answer to them, despite throwing tons of money at the problem.

 So now we are stuck with situations in almost all large cities where even with bonuses and raises, good people are not applying.
 And police departments are way below the numbers needed for effective crime prevention.